The five children’s hospitals of Dr. Beat Richner care for 85% of all sick children in Cambodia, free of charge.

-The organization, built up by Dr. Richner in a country marked by corruption and bitter poverty, is an outstanding example for international development cooperation.
+The organization, built up by Dr. Richner in a country marked by corruption and bitter poverty, is an outstanding example of cooperative international development.
 The hospitals built up and financed by Dr. Richner’s foundation have since become university clinics in which medical staff are trained for the whole of Cambodia.

-This relief institution is invaluable – facts and figures speak for themselves.
-In 2018 alone, the five children’s hospitals (in Phnom Penh and Siem Reap Angkor) and the maternity hospital in Siem Reap Angkor achieved the following results:
+This aid organization is invaluable – facts and figures speak for themselves.
+In 2021 alone, the five children’s hospitals (in Phnom Penh and Siem Reap Angkor) and the maternity hospital in Siem Reap Angkor achieved the following results:

-For health reasons, Dr. Beat Richner handed over the management of the hospitals in the spring of 2017 to his companion of many years and deputy Dr. Peter Studer.
-On 9 September 2018 this remarkable humanitarian ambassador of Switzerland returned to the world beyond.
-The Zurich children’s doctor leaves behind an exceptional lifetime achievement.
-With his unceasing and unselfish commitment he brought medical care and healing to millions of children in Cambodia over the past 25 years, as well as relief to countless afflicted families.
-His accomplishments will also be a blessing to the future of the country.
-According to the foundation 'Kantha Bopha Children’s Hospitals', the continuity of the clinics is secure.
-Over the past 25 years, Dr. Richner has trained an entire generation of doctors who, together with the 2,500 staff members, will continue to handle the daily rush of some 3,000 sick children in a disciplined and well organized way.
+On 9 September 2018, this remarkable humanitarian ambassador of Switzerland returned to the world beyond.
+The pediatrician from Zurich leaves behind an exceptional life’s work.
+With his unceasing and unselfish commitment, he brought medical care and healing to millions of children in Cambodia over the course of 25 years, as well as relief to countless afflicted families.
+His accomplishments will also be a blessing for the future of the country, because the continuity of the clinics is secure.
+In his 25 years’ of work, Dr. Richner trained an entire generation of doctors who, together with the 2,500 staff members, will continue to handle the daily rush of some 3,000 sick children in a disciplined and well-organized manner.